WilliamsMata/calendar-backend/README.md

 npm run dev
 ```

 1. Open your browser and visit http://localhost:3000.
-You should see a "API is running" message.
+You should see my react calendar app => https://github.com/WilliamsMata/calendar-app.

 ## **Usage**